steve0511/resty-redis-cluster/README.md

 This client would support the usual access request to redis cluster.Currently openresty has no good client which can completely support our project requirements, so I develop one.
 The client has some reference with cuiweixie's lua client: https://github.com/cuiweixie/lua-resty-redis-cluster.
 Thanks for this is a good baseline for me to start!

 ### feature list
-1. resty-redis-cluster will cache slot->redis node mapping relationship, and support to calculate slot of key by CRC16, then access data by the cached mapping. while initializing, only 1 request per working will initial the slot mapping.
+1. resty-redis-cluster will cache slot->redis node mapping relationship, and support to calculate slot of key by CRC16, then access data by the cached mapping.
+The way we call CRC16 and caching is mostly same with https://github.com/cuiweixie/lua-resty-redis-cluster.
+While initializing, only 1 request per working will initial the slot mapping.

 2. Support usual redis access and most command.